chachan/lunchcr/README.md

 1. Login to Stotiabank
 2. Got to "Consultas" > "Movimientos"
 3. In "Cuenta" dropdown, choose the one you want to generate
-4. In "Fecha", choose the date range yoo want to generate
+4. In "Fecha", choose the date range you want to generate
 5. Click on "Aceptar"
 6. Click on "Excel"
 7. Open XLS file and export it into CSV file